Andre601/NoUIOnTab/README.md

 </a>

 > [!NOTE]
 > This is the source code of the Quilt version.
-For the Fabric version, check the `fabric` branch!
+For the Fabric version, click [here](https://github.com/Andre601/NoUIOnTab-Fabric)!

 *No UI on Tab* is a Quilt Mod designed to hide UI elements such as the scoreboard, Chat, Titles, Bossbar, Hotbar, etc. when the player opens the Player list.